xdevops/ibm-containers-emulator/README.md

 Configuring for *boot2docker*
 =====================================

-mock_ccsapi only speaks HTTP, not HTTPS, so it is important that Docker be exposed via HTTP.
+ccs-emulator only speaks HTTP, not HTTPS, so it is important that Docker be exposed via HTTP.

 To do this with [boot2docker](http://boot2docker.io),